Mukwevhorotondwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-dispaly the first 10 line of /etc/passwd
+a script that displays the third line of the file iacta